 Binge drinking is defined in men as having five or more alcoholic beverages and woman having four or more alcoholic beverages on the same occasion.
 Heavy drinking is defined in men as consuming more than two alcoholic beverages, and in women as consuming more than one alcoholic beverage per a day.

-Binge drinking is significantly higher among the PDC coalition county region at 25.6% in 2019.
+Binge drinking is significantly higher among Douglas County, the PDC region at 25.6% in 2019.